AryanAnalyst/IMDB_MovieData_Visualisation/README.md

 # Assignment: Problem Statement
 We have the data for the 100 top-rated movies from the past decade along with various pieces of information about the movie, its actors, and the voters who have rated these movies online.
 In this assignment, we will try to find some interesting insights into these movies and their voters, using Python.

+A data dictionary is provided to help with the understanding of the columns present in the data.